 - A cart or dolly for move-in day

 - Bedding (mattress pad, comforter, pillow, sheets, etc.) for twin bed 80" long

 - Crates or closet organizers

 - Toiletries

 - Towels

 - Shower shoes (flip flops work great!)

 - Shower caddy (to use going to and from the community bathroom)

 - Laundry hamper

 - HE Laundry detergent, dryer sheets, cleaning supplies

 - Power strips that are 15-amp UL approved surge protectors or 3pronged extension cords

 - Electronics Permitted: stereo, TV, video game equipment, and computers

-- One refrigerator or microwave/fridge combo unit per room (MicroChill microwave/fridge units are available for rental, learn more at https://umaine.edu/housing/microchill/)
+- One mini-refrigerator or MicroChill combo unit per room.
+MicroChill microwave/fridge units are available for rent.
+Learn more at https://umaine.edu/housing/microchill/.
+If a student chooses to rent and use a Microchill combo unit, it MUST be rented through the university.

 - Alarm clock

 - First aid kit for personal use

 - Small kitchen items (plates, cups, bowls)

 - Decorations (please see our Fire Safety Regulations section)

 - UL certified fans

-- Up to a 10-gallon fish tank if bringing a fish (this is the only permitted pet)
+- Up to a 10-gallon fish tank if bringing a fish.
+Any other animals kept in a tank that are not fish are not permitted (examples: reptiles, amphibians, crustaceans, ect., unless explicitly permitted as an accommodation by Student Accessibility Services)

 - Desk lamp (without a halogen bulb)

 - Prescription medication

 - Flashlight with extra batteries